keshri21/springBootDemo/README.md

-# Simple demo application on spring boot to send mail using Spring mail
+# Simple demo on spring boot to send mail using Spring mail